James R. F. Guy Professor of Finance, The Wharton School

 Foreign exchange risk management, international asset pricing, international investments

-Richard is the James R.F.
+Richard Marston is the James R.F.
 Guy Professor of Finance at the Wharton School of the University of Pennsylvania.
-A graduate of Yale College and MIT where he received his PhD, Richard was also a Rhodes Scholar at Oxford University.
-He has taught asset allocation for over twenty years in the CIMA Program sponsored by the Investment Management Consultants Association.
-In 2014, he received IMCA’s Matthew McArthur Award for outstanding contributions to investment management.
-Since 1999, he has been Faculty Director of Wharton Executive Education's Private Wealth Management Program, a week-long program for ultra-high net worth investors.
-Richard has lectured on investments throughout the U.S. and in over a dozen foreign countries.
+A graduate of Yale College and MIT where he received his PhD, Professor Marston was also a Rhodes Scholar at Oxford University.
+He has taught asset allocation for over twenty years in the CIMA Program sponsored by the Investments & Wealth Institute™, formerly called IMCA.
+He is a past recipient of the Institute’s Matthew R. McArthur Award for outstanding contributions to investment management.
+Since 1999, he has been faculty director of Wharton Executive Education's Private Wealth Management Program, a week-long program for ultra-high net worth investors.
+Professor Marston has lectured on investments throughout the U.S. and in over a dozen foreign countries.
 He is the author of numerous articles and books including Portfolio Design: A Modern Approach to Asset Allocation, and Investing for a Lifetime.

 Read full faculty bio on Wharton website